lemon-tea-ai/vision-launguage-model-from-scratch/README.md

-# Vision Language Model From Scratch
+# Multi-Modal (Vision) Language Model From Scratch

-A implementation of a vision-language model using PaLI-GEMMA 3B.
+A implementation of a multi-modal vision-language model using PaLI-GEMMA 3B.

 ## Learning Path
 To get the most out of this repository, follow these steps: